AlvaroCavalcante/hand-face-detector/README.md

 ### Dataset split
 The dataset was split following the [Chalearn](https://chalearnlap.cvc.uab.cat/dataset/40/description/) competition guidelines.
 That said, we used 31 interpreters for training, 6 for validation, and 6 for testing, ensuring that the same interpreter did not appear in multiple splits.
 The number of images per split was 369,053 for training, 49,041 for test, and 59,386 for validation.

+### Downloading the dataset and pretrained models
+You can download the dataset and pretrained models in this [link](https://drive.google.com/drive/folders/1cKV8GuqBgVMhf_pAiWu-3zmuNdYcA7Dg?usp=sharing).
+The folder "saved_models.zip" contains each of the trained models in this research.
+The folder "hand_face_detection_dataset", on the other hand, contains all the images and labels, separeted in train, test, and validation folders.
+The folder named images contains all the images and the labels in PASCAL VOC format.
+The "labels" folder, in contrast, contains the labels in "**.txt**" format for yolo.

 ### TFRecord creation
 To train the models using TensorFlow, we first need to convert the images and XML annotations into TFRecord format.
-To do so, we first need to create a csv file that maps the images with the respective annotations using the command bellow:
+To do so, its necessary to create a csv file that maps the images with the respective annotations using the command bellow:

 ```
 python3 utils/xml_to_csv.py -i /xml-input-path -o /csv-output-path